 This represents the status at the time of signature of this Consortium Agreement.

-As to UNIVERSITY OF LANCASTER (UL), it is agreed between the Parties that, to the best of their knowledge, [insert the relevant option here].

-[Option 1 start]

-the following Background is hereby identified and agreed upon for the Project.
-Specific limitations and/or conditions, shall be as mentioned hereunder:

-[Option 1 end]

-[Option 2 start]

-Option 2: no data, know-how or information of [NAME OF THE PARTY] is Needed by another Party for implementation of the Project (Article 16.1 and its Annex 5 Grant Agreement, Section “Access rights to results and background”, sub-section “Access rights to background and results for implementing the action”) or Exploitation of that other Party’s Results (Article 16.1 and its Annex 5 Grant Agreement, Section “Access rights to results and background”, sub-section “Access rights for exploiting the results”).
+As to UNIVERSITY OF LANCASTER (UL), it is agreed between the Parties that, to the best of their knowledge, no data, know-how or information of UNIVERSITY OF LANCASTER (UL) is Needed by another Party for implementation of the Project (Article 16.1 and its Annex 5 Grant Agreement, Section “Access rights to results and background”, sub-section “Access rights to background and results for implementing the action”) or Exploitation of that other Party’s Results (Article 16.1 and its Annex 5 Grant Agreement, Section “Access rights to results and background”, sub-section “Access rights for exploiting the results”).

-[Option 2 end]

 This represents the status at the time of signature of this Consortium Agreement.

 Attachment 1: Background included